• Skip to main content

 Returning home from a Project Management Institute (PMI) luncheon with my colleagues, I put aside a box that the mailperson delivered as I changed my heels for flip-flops.
 And I dashed off to where the filming of Pearl Harbor was in progress.
 I had tried to get on as an extra, but they only wanted men who were scuba divers and women who were nurses with white uniforms.
 I told them I was a scuba diver and would cut my hair and act like a man, but they didn’t go for it.
 So, I did the next best thing.
 I went to watch the film production of Pearl Harbor.

-“When I finally opened it, the first thing I saw was a small black and white photo of my grandfather.
+“When I finally opened the scrapbook, the first thing I saw was a small black and white photo of my grandfather.
 He wore a heavy coat and binoculars hung around his neck.
 He held a soda bottle in one hand and grasped the helm of a sailboat with the other.
 Standing behind my grandfather was Uncle Albert, my father’s younger brother.
 Grandfather peered in on direction; Albert looked the other way.

 The headline above the photo read, “Search on for Marie Victims.”